codeclock/dash/doc/guide-startmany.md

 ```
 Command output should have "_Masternode successfully started_" in its `status` field now.
 If it says "_not capable_" instead, you should check your config again.

-### Local

-Search your Masternodes on https://dashninja.pl/masternodes.html

-_Hint: Bookmark it, you definitely will be using this site a lot._